dsw7/Nostalgia/README.md

 f = \frac{1.44}{C(R_1 + 2R_2)}
 $$

-This equation can be rearranged to extract solve for capacitance, $C$:
+This equation can be rearranged to solve for the capacitance, $C$:

 $$
 C = \frac{1.44}{f(R_1 + 2R_2)}